evernym/react-native-white-label-app/docs/Build-Android.md

         ...
     ```

-1. Add the libvcx android repository in your `android/build.gradle`:
+1. Add the libvcx and jumio android repositories in your `android/build.gradle`:

     ```groovy
     allprojects {